Viewing Jupyter notebooks at the command line

 pygmentize on standard input, there’s no filename from which to determine the language of the input so we specify it using the

 less to scroll through and search within the notebook.

 -R flag instructs

-less to output ANSI escape sequences in raw form in order to colour the output.
+less to output ANSI escape sequences in raw form to colour the output.
 If we run this command, we’ll get a legible rendering of the notebook with syntax highlighting.
 Thanks to

-However, this is a longer command than is convenient to type for each use, so let’s create a shell script to encapsulate it, and also take the opportunity to implement some input validation.
+This is a longer command than is convenient to type for each use, so we create a shell script to encapsulate it, and also take the opportunity to add input validation.

 If we save this as an executable script on our shell’s command search path, for example as

-nbless, next time we’re at the command line on a remote machine and want to view a notebook it’s as simple as
+nbless, next time we’re at the command line on a remote machine and want to view a notebook we can run

 nbless notebook.ipynb–no port forwarding, Jupyter server, or web browser required.